 This structured approach helps manage financial risks linked to gold price fluctuations.

-By following these steps, market participants can achieve effective risk management and safeguard their portfolios from adverse market movements.
+Market participants can achieve effective risk management and safeguard their portfolios from adverse market movements by following these steps.